joakimrydh/esphome/README.md

 - <b>Advertising type must be set as custom.</b>
 - Smiley off
 - Battery icon disabled
-- 10 seconds report time
+- 1 min report time

 ### esp32
 Connect and prepare an esp32 according to the esphome documentation.